stakwork/sphinx-relay/README.md

 }
 ```

-Send 100000 satoshi to the provided bitcoin address.
+Send 100000 sats to the provided bitcoin address.

 Check your LND wallet balance with
 ```bash